Varuzhan97/STT-ENGINE-DATASET-IMPROVER/README.md

 Input arguments are:
   * --native_language_id: an Argument For The Native Language (0 ---> "En" / 1 ---> "Ru").
   * --course_language_id: an Argument For The Native Language (0 ---> "En" / 1 ---> "Ru").
+  * --validation: an Argument For The validation Of Speech With Deepspeech Pre-Trained Model (0 ---> False / 1 ---> True).
+The Default Value Is 1.

 First time run example (collects English audio clips):
 > python3 main.py --native_language 1 --course_language 0